-Rescuers race against time to find missing submersible in Atlantic bound for Titanic wreckage site
+Rescuers race against time to find the missing sub in the Atlantic bound for the Titanic site

 In a May 2021 court filing, OceanGate said the Titan had an “unparalleled safety feature” that assesses the integrity of the hull throughout every dive.

 During its expedition in 2022, OceanGate reported that the submersible had a battery issue on its first dive, and had to be manually attached to its lifting platform, according to a November court filing.
 More missions, however, followed.
-The company reported that 28 people visited the wreck site last year.
+OceanGate has described the submersible as a “state-of-the-art vessel” that “is lighter, more spacious and more comfortable than any other deep-diving submersible exploring the ocean today.”

+But the custom-built, titanium-domed Titan represented a risk.
+Pogue and another passenger, a writer and producer for the cartoon series “The Simpsons” named Mike Reiss, noted how the liability waiver for the trip included stark safety warnings.
+Pogue in his CBS piece also highlighted how much of the “improvised” submersible, about the size of a minivan, operated with a single button, a video game-style controller, a makeshift toilet and material from an RV retailer.

 Experts said Monday that rescuers face steep challenges.